iced-rs/book/src/architecture.md

 of interface I am talking about!
 It could be anything!

 This is because widgets are generally very generic and, therefore, more reusable.
 Most interfaces display a combination of familiar widgets—like buttons and numbers.
-In fact, users expect familar widgets to always behave a certain way.
+In fact, users expect familiar widgets to always behave a certain way.
 If they don't behave properly, the interface will be unintuitive and have poor [user experience].

 While widgets are generally very reusable; the specific widget configuration dictated by the application state and its